dhanus/learnML/README.md

 **Visualizations**

-* [TensorFlow Playground](http://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.63097&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) - Even if you totally do not
+* [TensorFlow Playground](http://playground.tensorflow.org/#activation=tanh&batchSize=10&dataset=circle&regDataset=reg-plane&learningRate=0.03&regularizationRate=0&noise=0&networkShape=4,2&seed=0.63097&showTestData=false&discretize=false&percTrainData=50&x=true&y=true&xTimesY=false&xSquared=false&ySquared=false&cosX=false&sinX=false&cosY=false&sinY=false&collectStats=false&problem=classification&initZero=false&hideText=false) - This is a beautiful interactive visualization that came out of Google Brain and the People and AI Research (P+AIR) Initiave.
+If you want to get a better intuitive sense of what the parameters in your neural network are doing, this is the perfect place to start.

 ## Reinforcement Learning

 **Reading**

 * [Reinforcement Learning by Sutton & Barto](https://mitpress.mit.edu/books/reinforcement-learning) - This is the canonical book on reinforcement learning, and it has been for quite some time.
-Consequently, this will get you through the basic ideas of reinforcement learning, but to learn about the most modern advances, you'll beed another resource.
+Consequently, this will get you through the basic ideas of reinforcement learning, but to learn about the most modern advances, you'll probably need to find another resource.
 During my Master's, I learned reinforcement learning by reading this book and implementing each algorithm discussed in Python, and for me, that was a good balance between theory and practice.

 **Tools**